domainzero/mythicpl.us/README.md

 Huge thank yous to everyone that provided feedback via reddit, github, discord, whatever.
 It doesn't mean I hate you if I didn't mention you, I probably just forgot.
 Thank you to everyone who has kept this site afloat.

+## Contributing
+Fork the page and submit a pull request with your changes.

+It should be noted that you'll have to change the page to use the local static Javascript and CSS as it is set up currently to be fed through a server-side minifier in production.

+Find the style tag that has `?f=assets/css/style.css` and change it to `assets/css/style.css`.
+Also change the `?g=js` and create individual `<script>` tags for all the scripts in `assets/js`.

 ## Wall of Fame